Mrs. Maria Shadle

 Tel: 215-968-3577

-Bring your book, enjoy our gourmet coffee, and join this informal book discussion group on the last Tuesday of the month at 7:30pm (except December and the summer months) in the School Faculty Room.
-Consult the Sunday bulletin for each month's book selection.
+Bring your book, coffee or other beverage, and join our informal book discussion group on the last Tuesday of the month at 7:30pm (except December and the summer months.)
+We meet in the Antioch Center (Old Rectory) on the basement level in the K of C meeting room.
+Consult the Sunday Bulletin for each month's book selection.
+All adults are welcome.

 Our purpose is spiritual growth, defined as a life increasingly guided and empowered by the Holy Spirit.
 Join the group for praise songs, testimony, teachings and intercessory prayer.
 This is aided through the reception and exercise of the Gifts of the Spirit.